 Olive leaf teaA beneficial tea can be made out of the leaf of the olive tree.
 This is an easy way to take advantage of the properties of this tree and something you can do all year round because the tree is evergreen and always has an abundance of green leaves.
 Even if you don't get any olives, you can always use the leaves.
 The health benefits of olive leaves are huge and widely published.
 Amongst other things they are anti-bacterial, anti-viral, they soothe nervous tension and can boost the immune system.

 Other usesA dye can be made from the fruits and leaves.
 The wood is valuable for cabinet making and other joinery.
 The oil is used in cosmetics and toiletries.
+The olive seed can also be used to make flour and oil.

 by Amanda Rofe